How To Become a Parish Councillor

 What does the Parish Council do?

 The Parish Council is the lowest tier of local government – and represents the village of Milton.
 It was nothing to do with the church, despite its name.
 The council has little power but a reasonable amount of influence.
 A prime example of this is planning applications.
-The planning authority is South Cambridgeshire District Council, but they give details of every planning application within the parish to the Parish Council for review and will take into account the councillors’ comments when coming to a decision.
+The planning authority is South Cambridgeshire District Council, but they give details of every planning application within the Parish to the Parish Council for review and will take into account the Councillors’ comments when coming to a decision.

-Similarly the Cambridgeshire County Council is the highway authority, but it consults the parish when it’s considering any road scheme, for example the placing of double yellow lines, or the implementation of a cycle path.
+Similarly the Cambridgeshire County Council is the highway authority, but it consults the Parish when it’s considering any road scheme, for example the placing of double yellow lines, or the implementation of a cycle path.

-The parish council is directly responsible for the following: certain recreation facilities (although most of those, including the community centre and most sports facilities are devolved by it to the Milton Community Centre charitable foundation), the allotments, the play areas, cleaning of bus shelters, christmas lights, the cemetery, many small bits of land around the village (mainly green spaces and beds in the new estates), and the war memorial.
+The Parish council is directly responsible for the following: certain recreation facilities (although most of those, including the community centre and most sports facilities are devolved by it to the Milton Community Centre charitable foundation), the allotments, the play areas, cleaning of bus shelters, Christmas lights, the cemetery, many small bits of land around the village (mainly green spaces and beds in the new estates), and the war memorial.

 We have a page here which tells you more about the Council and how it fits with the other tiers.

-What’s involved in being a parish councillor?
+What is involved in being a Parish Councillor?

 As a minimum you would be expected to attend most of the full Council meetings which are held on the first Monday of every month (except August) at 7:30pm in the Bowls Pavilion on Coles Road.
 The Council also has a number of committees which you can join if you wish and meet on other nights.
 In particular the Planning Committee meet on the third Monday of every month, if there is any planning business to consider.
 Other committees meet throughout the year as necessary.

-What sort of people become parish councillors?
+What sort of people become Parish Councillors?